The Swift Console runs on Windows, Linux, and macOS platforms.

 To communicate with Piksi Multi over the USB interface directly a special driver may need to be installed on your PC.
 Read this driver installation article for details.

 2019-02-01 Swift Console v2.1.21 may be unable to update the firmware of Duro Inertial devices on windows 10 machines due to a pop-up window that that instructs users to set the "output_mode" setting in the "ins" group to "Disabled."
 The pop-up can appear regardless of the actual value of the setting.
-Use v2.2.17 of the Swift Console instead.
+Use newer version of the Swift Console to resolve this issue.

 2018-03-13 Swift Console v1.4.3 on MacOS: sometimes the drop-down widgets used in the settings tab and for the log level filter widget have a glitch whereby multiple entries can be selected at the same time and/or the widget becomes unstable.
 In this case, please close and re-open the console.
 This issues happens less frequently when the amount of data being received by the console is reduced; consider lowering the solution rate or removing some SBP messages from the "enabled_sbp_messages" setting for the interface.